GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 As a part of this process, if you have not already done so, you will be prompted to enable the Compute Engine API.

 We will be working in large part through the [Google Cloud SDK](https://cloud.google.com/sdk/).
-If you have not already done so, it is worth installing.

 ### Custom images

 Your training job may require specific versions of libraries, like [tensorflow](https://www.tensorflow.org/) or [scikit-learn](http://scikit-learn.org).
 Additionally, in order to take advantage of instances with attached GPUs, you will have to have hardware-specific drivers installed on the instance.
 [Custom images](https://cloud.google.com/compute/docs/images#custom_images) are a convenient solution to this problem of environment reproduction within a Compute Engine virtual machine.

-If you do have requirements (in addition to simply the OS) in your training environments, it is highly recommended that you create a VM image that you can use to spawn new instances without having to go through the tedious configuration process every time.
-The examples following this strategy section will demonstrate the creation of such images so, if this seems daunting, don't worry.
+If your training environments have additional requirements beyond the OS, it is highly recommended that you create a [custom image](https://cloud.google.com/compute/docs/images#custom_images), which is a convenient template for virtual machine configuration that you can use to create new instances without having to configure each one individually.
+The examples following this strategy section will demonstrate how to create custom images.

 ### Trainer CLI